DataScienceUIBK/TriviaHG/README.md

 ### Model Performance

-Within the "Model Performance" folder, comprehensive insights into the generated hints and their evaluation values for convergence and familiarity quality attributes are provided.
+Within the `Model Performance` folder, comprehensive insights into the generated hints and their evaluation values for convergence and familiarity quality attributes are provided.
 The table below presents a comparative analysis of the results obtained from various models, shedding light on their respective performances in terms of convergence and familiarity attributes.
 This comparative assessment is a valuable resource for gauging the efficacy and effectiveness of each model's hint generation capabilities, thereby informing further enhancements and refinements in the generation process.

 |        Model        | Convergence | Familiarity |
 |---------------------|-------------|-------------|